 Dosages can be difficult to determine, but are typically set by weight.
 Commercial probiotic supplements should provide dosage information.
 You can ask your vet to help you decide what will be the best probiotic if you are uncertain.
-Supplements may come in chewables or powder form, which can be added to your dog’s regular food.
+Supplements may come in chewables, paste or powder form, which can be added to your dog’s regular food.

 Probiotics are friendly bacteria that live and grow in the gastrointestinal system of all animals.
 They help digest food, they help produce nutrients and vitamins (most notable of which is vitamin K), they help keep “bad” bacteria in check (such as E. coli, Salmonella, and Clostridium perfringens), and they strengthen the immune system by increasing the activity and numbers of immune cells.
 Probiotics can be used both as a treatment for certain conditions and as a supplement to help keep your dog healthy.

 The cost of probiotic supplementation for your dog will depend on the foods and products you select, and could range from as low as $10 per month to $50 or more.
 Adhering to the advice of your veterinarian or registered nutritionist will keep the costs down; together you may decide that the administration of the probiotic can be stopped at certain times of the year, or when your dog's health improves.

-Like any other pet owner, you want your dog to be his healthiest.
-Probiotics can help keep your pet’s digestive system healthy and, in turn, give him the best defense against disease.
+Like any other pet owner, you want your dog to be their healthiest.
+Probiotics can help keep your pet’s digestive system healthy and, in turn, give them the best defense against disease.
 Probiotics are one of those supplements that all dogs can usually benefit from.
 Just remember to involve your vet, especially if your dog is sick, and look for the best possible supplement you can find to ensure your dog gets maximum benefit.